 The Culture Arts and Heritage grant scheme has been designed to best support, promote and develop cultural, arts and heritage events, projects and activities.
 It has been devised to support local community and voluntary groups to promote and develop projects which broaden cultural access throughout the council area.

-You may find it helpful to discuss your project with one of the following officers within the Cultural Arts and Heritage Service Unit before submitting your application:
+You may find it helpful to discuss your project with one of the following officers within the Cultural, Arts and Heritage Service Unit before submitting your application:

-Helen Perry 028 2764 9487 helen.perry@causewaycoastandglens.gov.uk
+Arts Projects

 Elaine Gaston 028 2076 2225 elaine.gaston@causewaycoastandglens.gov.uk

+Museum/Heritage Projects

 Nic Wright 028 2764 9484 nic.wright@causewaycoastandglens.gov.uk